 6

 Add the tomatoes, milk, and broth.
-Add the tomatoes (rinse the cans with broth or water and pour any extra tomato juices into the sauce), broth, milk, nutmeg, and a generous pinch of salt and black pepper.
+Add the tomatoes (rinse the cans with broth or water and pour any extra tomato juices into the sauce), broth, nutmeg, and a generous pinch of salt and black pepper.

 -